Geek show: References in pop culture

-Freaks (1932) is a horror film with a long history of controversy because it used real carnival performers.
-In its original release, it became the only M-G-M film ever to be pulled from cinemas before completing its domestic engagements.

 In the film noir classic Nightmare Alley (1947), based on the 1946 novel of the same name by William Lindsay Gresham, Tyrone Power plays a sideshow barker in a seedy carnival which includes a geek biting the heads off live chickens.
-Power's character later succeeds as a charlatan mentalist, but then descends into alcoholism and is reduced to falsely portraying a geek as a means of survival in another sideshow.
+Power's character later succeeds as a charlatan mentalist, but then descends into alcoholism and is reduced to portraying a geek as a means of survival in another sideshow.
 In one of Gresham's non-fiction books, Monster Midway, he further details the process of making an alcoholic or a drug addict perform a geek act in exchange for a fix.

 Bob Dylan's "Ballad of a Thin Man", from the 1965 album Highway 61 Revisited, makes a reference to the geek in its third verse.
 It is directed at the 'straight' Mr Jones, who is unable to come to terms with the counter-culture youth revolution around him: